Skip to main content

 As long as the system you choose has the features you need, it doesn’t matter if they identify themselves as HCM software, HRMS software or an HRIS solution.

-Can HRIS systems be customized?
+Can HR information systems be customized?

 • Adding or removing modules: HRIS systems are modular by design.
 This makes it possible to add or remove modules your organization doesn’t need, to reduce system clutter.
+Two HRIS examples of modular HR systems are GoCo and BambooHR, which both allow customers to pick and choose the modules they want, rather than a one-size-fits all HRIS experience.

 • Dashboard design: Many HRIS systems allow you to customize the metrics you want displayed on your HR dashboard, or create multiple dashboards for different purposes or user groups.
+Examples of HRIS systems that support this include Workday and Dayforce, which allow users to customize data displays to capture different metrics.

-• Workflow automations: HRIS systems allow organizations to create automated workflows, often for approval processes, that follow a series of rule-based actions.
+• Workflow automations: HR systems allow organizations to create automated workflows, often for approval processes, that follow a series of rule-based actions.
 For example, two common automations are for approving time-off requests and expense reports.

 • Reports: Many systems allow you to create custom reports to analyze specific data that matters for your business.
 Some even allow you to set up automations to create those reports at pre-scheduled times, such as at the end of each month, or end of each quarter.